-Command Description sfcache app Applies the specified template name. sfcache create Creates a cache area. sfcache delete Deletes the specified cache area. sfcache disable Disables caching for the specified data object. sfcache enable Enables caching for the specified data object. sfcache flush Flushes any write-back data for this file system or cache. sfcache list Displays the cached file systems or volumes and their cache usage. sfcache load Loads the specified file into the cache area.

-Command Description sfcache maxsize Displays the amount of free space in the devices that are already provisioned for caching. sfcache offline Stops VxFS or VxVM from using a cache area. sfcache online Explicitly makes a cache area available. sfcache pin Marks a file or directory to be held in the cache until the file or directory is deleted, truncated, or unpinned. sfcache purge Removes the cached contents for the specified file system. sfcache resize Resizes the specified cache area. sfcache restore-access Enables read or write access to files that are missing writeback data.
-This command does not restore the missing data. sfcache rmdev Removes the device or devices from use for caching. sfcache set Sets the values for the specified attributes. sfcache stat Displays the cache statistics, including cache hit rate, misses, average read and write latencies. sfcache unpin Removes the file or directory from the pinned state.
+Command Description sfcache app Applies the specified template name. sfcache create Creates a cache area. sfcache delete Deletes the specified cache area. sfcache disable Disables caching for the specified data object. sfcache enable Enables caching for the specified data object. sfcache flush Flushes any write-back data for this file system or cache. sfcache list Displays the cached file systems or volumes and their cache usage. sfcache load Loads the specified file into the cache area. sfcache maxsize Displays the amount of free space in the devices that are already provisioned for caching. sfcache offline Stops VxFS or VxVM from using a cache area. sfcache online Explicitly makes a cache area available. sfcache pin Marks a file or directory to be held in the cache until the file or directory is deleted, truncated, or unpinned. sfcache purge Removes the cached contents for the specified file system. sfcache resize Resizes the specified cache area. sfcache restore-access Enables read or write access to files that are missing writeback data.
+This command does not restore the missing data. sfcache rmdev Removes the device or devices from use for caching.

-Table C-17 SmartIO command reference (continued)
+Table C-18 SmartIO command reference (continued)